Version Gold

 1. Make sure your Global Template Level is on level Intermediate or higher.

-2. Go to the Y-Axis Tab and tick the Use a Seperate Y-Axis for each Set checkbox.
+2. Go to the Y-Axis Tab and tick the Use a Separate Y-Axis for each Set checkbox.

 3. Go to the Y-Axis Tab for each Set, and adjust the settings there.